isabella232/Edge-Enterprise-pr.it-it/edgeenterprise/microsoft-edge-policies.md

   #### <a name="supported-versions"></a>Versioni supportate:

-  - On Windows and macOS since 87 or later
+  - In Windows dalla versione 87 o successive

   #### <a name="description"></a>Descrizione